First Year Housing

-Please Note: All unmarried students who are not commuting from the primary (i.e. full-time) home of their parent(s) or legal guardian, are required to live on campus at USD if you are:
+PLEASE NOTE: USD requires that all unmarried freshmen and sophomore students not commuting from the primary (i.e. full-time) home of their parent(s) or legal guardian, are required to live on campus.

 There are four first year residential areas, and the Living Learning Community themes associated with them for Fall, 2014 will be determined at a later date: